 - Purchase a portable generator if your budget permits it.
 Learn how to use the generator properly and test it on a regular basis.
 Remember to keep enough gasoline on hand to keep the generator running for a week.

 How can I keep my house warm if I don’t have access to electricity?

 - Wood-burning stoves

 Kerosene heaters are an excellent way to keep your home warm when you don’t have access to electricity.
 They burn cleanly, and newer models offer safety features like shutting off if they’re tipped over, making them safe to use to heat rooms in your house.

 Prepare for a winter power loss by using kerosene heaters to keep warm.

 You should check out the Sengoku CTN-110 KeroHeat 10,000 BTU Portable Radiant Kerosene Heater on Amazon if you want a less expensive approach to zone heat your home or if you simply need a backup heating solution for power outages during the winter months.

 This heater is lightweight and compact, yet despite its modest size, it is a powerful 10,000 BTU heater that can heat larger areas in your home.

-The 1.2-gallon fuel tank allows you to use this heater for up to 14 hours before refuelling, providing you with convenience when you need it.
-It comes with a syphon pump so you may empty the tank while moving or storing the heater, as well as four C-sized batteries, which are required for operation.
+The 1.2-gallon fuel tank allows you to use this heater for up to 14 hours before refueling, providing you with convenience when you need it.
+It comes with a siphon pump so you may empty the tank while moving or storing the heater, as well as four C-sized batteries, which are required for operation.